a-sit-plus/warden-supreme/docs/docs/bg/primer.md

 ## High-Level Attestation Flow

 1. **Initial Trust Establishment (Initial Attestation)**
-   The very first time an app starts, it performs an attestation ceremony with your backend:
+   The very first time an app starts, it performs an attestation ceremony with your back-end:
     * The client generates a key inside secure hardware.
     * The platform signs an **attestation statement** that binds this key to reliable device- & app-state data.
-    * Your backend validates the statement against trusted roots and stores the resulting device-key identity as “trusted”.
+    * Your back-end validates the statement against trusted roots and stores the resulting device-key identity as “trusted”.

 2. **Normal Operation**